 In the case of landraces knowledge, the governance implications of its digitalization, and specifically whether the initiative will be enough to impede privatization, are still unknown.
 By making traditional knowledge largely accessible to a community of users who should follow certain management rules, CONECT-e pioneers the digitalization of traditional knowledge under the commons governance framework.
-This process has many implications regarding the governance and construction/deconstruction of property regimes and the commons (Boyle, 2003) and also many legal implications.
-On the bright side, the fact that CONECT-e's content is protected under a Creative Commons License is a big step towards the maintenance of landrace knowledge in the common domain and against its enclosure.
-In line with initiatives such as the community or people's biodiversity registers (see Rijal et al., 2000, Gadgil et al., 2000), this type of registration can be seen as a way to account for the "notorious previous existence" of a landrace as it provides an openly available inventory of existing landraces.
-Being registered in CONECT-e makes varieties non-eligible for formal registration (as regulated by the Law 3/2000).
-On the dark side, there are no mechanisms in place for cross-checking that varieties that apply for registration in national registers are not already included in CONECT-e or in the IECTBA.
-The costs of maintaining an observers network that could detect in advance misappropriation processes or of engaging in legal battles when misappropriation is detected could be too large to be assumed by the organizations developing this project (mainly research and higher education institutions), for which misappropriation might still continue.
+This process has many implications regarding the governance and construction/deconstruction of property regimes and the commons (Boyle 2003) and also many legal implications.
+On the bright side, the fact that CONECT-e's content is protected under a Creative Commons License is a big step towards the maintenance of landrace knowledge as a commons and against its enclosure.
+In line with initiatives such as community or people's biodiversity registers (see Rijal et al. 2000; Gadgil et al., 2000), this type of registration can be seen as a way to account for the 'notorious previous existence' of a landrace as it provides an openly available inventory of existing landraces.
+Being registered in CONECT-e makes varieties non-eligible for formal registration as a protected variety (provided for by the Law 3/2000).
+On the dark side, there are no mechanisms in place for cross-checking that varieties which are submitted for registration in national registers are not already included in CONECT-e or in the IECTBA.
+The costs of maintaining a network of monitors (that could detect in advance misappropriation processes) and engaging in legal proceedings when misappropriation is detected could be too large to be assumed by the organizations developing this project (mainly research and higher education institutions), for which misappropriation might still continue.